 Global macro hedge funds are fairly diversified, given that the portfolios trade in various asset classes and instruments denominated from different countries and seek returns from economic and political changes.
 Suffice to say, global macro hedge funds prefer market volatility to find mispriced opportunities.

-Now, in the current environment, recovering from a life-changing pandemic and economic shutdown along with unprecedented government stimulus, global macro hedge funds are searching for opportunities to implement in their portfolios.
+In the 2021 environment - recovering from a life-changing pandemic and economic shutdown along with unprecedented government stimulus, global macro hedge funds saw the set up for opportunities to implement in their portfolios.

 Despite the continuation of quantitative easing by central banks, global macro hedge funds hold a favorable outlook for the months to come.
 Akshay Krishnan, head of the macro and relative value strategies at Stenham Asset Management, notes “looking ahead into next year the rubber will meet the road on important questions around inflation being transitory or not and the extent to which various countries will reopen and economic activity picks up.”